CloudLabs-MOC/Sustainability-workshop/Instructions/Intro-to-optimization.md

-# Introduction to Azure carbon optimization
+# Introduction to Optimizing Carbon Footprint with Microsoft Sustainability Manager

 Azure Carbon Optimization is a service designed to help you measure and reduce the carbon impact of your Azure footprint.
 With this service, you can: